linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/09 Swaps.md

 At inception in November 1993, the 5-year CMT rate was  $5.02\%$  and the 30-year Treasury price was 102.57811.
 The expression in the max function evaluated to  $-0.17 (-17\%)$ , so the spread was zero.

-If the spread were zero on May 4, 1994, P&G would save 75 basis points per year on  $200m for 4.5 years, an interest rate reduction worth approximately$ 7m.
+If the spread were zero on May 4, 1994, P&G would save 75 basis points per year on  \$200m for 4.5 years, an interest rate reduction worth approximately\$ 7m.
 However, notice something important: If interest rates rise before the spread determination date, then the 5-year CMT goes up and the price of the 30-year bond goes down.
 Thus, the swap is really a bet on the direction of interest rates, not the difference in rates!

 The swap is recounted in Smith (1997) and Srivastava (1998).
 Interest rates rose after P&G entered the swap.
 P&G and Bankers Trust renegotiated the swap in January 1994, and P&G liquidated the swap in March, with a loss of about 100m.
 P&G sued Bankers Trust, complaining in part that the risks of the swap had not been adequately disclosed by Bankers Trust.